ForestAdmin/agent-nodejs/docs/agent-customization/relationships/computed-fks.md

 To solve that use case, you should use both [computed fields](../fields/computed.md) and relationships.

+This is done with the following steps:

+- Create a new field containing a foreign key.
+- Make the field filterable for the `In` operator (see [Under the hood](./under-the-hood.md) as to why this is required).
+- Create a relation using it.

 ## Displaying a link to the last message sent by a customer

 We have two collections: `Customers` and `Messages` which are linked together by a `one-to-many` relationship.

 We want to create a `ManyToOne` relationship with the last message sent by a given customer.

-This is done in two steps:

-- Create a new field containing a foreign key.
-- Create a relation using it.

 ```javascript
 agent.customizeCollection('customers', collection => {